 On the other hand, users won’t find any information on how to choose a supplemental plan.
 This information isn’t available because the application can’t support requiring users to input personal information.

-CMS’ Upcoming Initiatives
+CMS’s Upcoming Initiatives

 Expect more new ideas to start rolling out as CMS accommodates tech-savvy beneficiaries.
 An interactive online tool to help beneficiaries realize their costs and coverage options.
 The website allows users to compare Medicare and Advantage plans.

 New price transparency tools let consumers see the national average costs in comparison to their cost.
 Price transparency tools may help compare the costs of procedures between settings.
 Meaning, patients can see their cost of service from a hospital outpatient setting in comparison to an ambulatory surgical facility.
 CMS also offers a Care Compare tool, where beneficiaries can find health care practitioners near them who accept Medicare.

 The Plan Finder now has a new webchat option if you’re up for it.
 Medicare.gov offers many new easy-to-use surveys that provide CMS with what consumers want.